Versal deformation theory of algebras over a quadratic operad: Introduction

 \section{Introduction}

 Formal one-parameter deformation theory for algebras was originally introduced for associative algebras by M. Gerstenhaber in the 60'-s (see \cite{ger, ger2}).
 Since then it has been applied to many other algebraic categories.
 Most of these cases turned out to be algebras over a suitable quadratic operad.
-Gerstenhaber's theory was generalized to an algebra over a quadratic operad by D. Balavoine in 1997 (see \cite{bal2}), and further developed by M. Kontchevich and Soibelman (see \cite{ks}).
+Gerstenhaber's theory was generalized to an algebra over a binary quadratic operad by D. Balavoine in 1997 (see \cite{bal2}), and further developed by M. Kontsevich and Y. Soibelman (see \cite{ks}).
+In \cite{LV}, J. L. Loday and B. Vallette has introduced deformation complex for any $\cP$-algebra $A$ over a quadratic operad $\cP$.
+It turns out that this deformation complex is the resulting dg Lie algebra obtained from convolution dg Lie algebra $\mathfrak{g}_{\cP, A}= (\mbox{Hom}_{\mathbb S}(\cP^\text{!`}, \mbox{End}_A)), [,])$, where $\cP^\text{!`}$ is the Koszul dual co-operad of $\cP$, twisted by the algebra structure.

 Classical deformation theory is not general enough to describe all nonequivalent deformations of a given object.
 To take care of this, one needs to enlarge the base of deformations from one parameter power series ring to a local commutative algebra, or more generally, to a complete local algebra.
-It is known that under certain cohomology restrictions in this general setup there exists a "characteristic" versal deformation with complete local algebra base, which induces all nonequivalent deformations and is universal at the infinitesimal level (see e.g. \cite{schl, ff}).
-Versal deformation has been constructed for Lie \cite{fi1, ff}, associative, infinity \cite{fp} and Leibniz algebras \cite{fmm}.
+It is known that under certain cohomological restrictions there exists a "characteristic" versal deformation of a type of algebras, with complete local algebra base, which induces all nonequivalent deformations and is universal at the infinitesimal level (see e.g. \cite{sch}).
+An explicit construction of versal deformation has been given for Lie \cite{fi1, ff}, associative, infinity \cite{fp} and Leibniz algebras \cite{fmm}.

+The aim of this paper is to show that the above method of construction of versal deformations of a particular type of algebras can be extended to construct versal deformation of an algebra over any quadratic operad.
+For this it is necessary to develop relevant operadic tools.
+To this end we develop an obstruction theory for extending a given deformation of an algebra over a quadratic operad with a finite dimensional local commutative algebra base $\mathcal{R}$ to a deformation over a suitable extension of $\mathcal{R}$ using the operadic calculus as developed in chapter\,12 of \cite{LV}.